Strategic Information Management (MSc)

 Institute for Test and Talent Research (opens in a new window)

-The registration for the test "TM-WISO" is possible on the following page of the institute:
+The registration for the test "GTEBS" is possible on the following page of the institute:

 What previous content knowledge do I need?